Policies and Procedures

 The reprinting of certificates that are dated more than a year earlier cannot be guaranteed.

 A student may be able to claim a tuition tax credit, which is a non-refundable tax credit, when preparing his or her income tax return.
 The purpose of the tuition tax credit is to allow students to reduce their income taxes by taking tinto account tuition fees for certain types of education.

-One official income tax receipt is provided to students who have completed a course of study with us. these are usually sent out 6-8 weeks after course completion.
+One official income tax receipt is provided to students who have completed a course of study with us.
+These are sent out in February.
 Replacement tax receipts may be purchased for a cost of $25.00.
-Please make all requests in writing to the Program Manager.
+Please make all requests in writing to the Program Director.